A United 777 made a scary plunge toward the ocean shortly after takeoff

 Flight attendants comforted some passengers after the incident and there was an announcement on the loudspeaker about 10 minutes later.

-"Someone from the cockpit got on the intercom and said, 'All right, folks, you probably felt a couple G's on that one, but everything's going to be OK.
-We're going to be alright,'" Williams said.
+"Someone from the cockpit got on the intercom and said, 'Alright, folks, you probably felt a couple G's on that one, but everything's gonna be OK.
+We're gonna be alright,' " Williams said.

 Williams studied aviation in college, so he had some idea of what was happening, but his daughter, 10, and son, 7, had never flown before their trip to Hawaii, so they didn't really know what was happening.
 They were scared, Williams said, but his son still wants him to play United by flying him on his shoulders.